jeanCarloMachado/challenges/merchant_guide/README.md

 to tackle on a challenge (and its harder to test).

-I don't have much experience with ruby, but since I discovered it it's my first option for generic Web development and this kind of not-performance dependent problems.
+I don't have much experience with ruby, but since I discovered it it's been my first option for generic Web development and fits well with kind of no-performance dependent problems.

 I used an imperative OO style to develop the solution.
 All the requirements we're developed using TDD.